 If you hear a constant clicking noise or a hard snap when you press your igniter button or turn the igniter knob but there is no flame, good news—your igniter is working!
 In this case, the issue may be with your burners or gas flow.
 To test your burners, read our article on troubleshooting and fixing gas grill burners.

 If you hear no clicking or snap but the barbecue lights with a match or a lighter, the burners and gas flow are functioning properly and you may have an igniter issue.
-If your grill igniter isn’t working, don’t panic—most of the time, getting your igniter to function again is a quick and simple fix.
+If your grill igniter isn’t working, don’t panic—most of the time, getting your igniter to function again is a quick and simple fix (or an easy replacement).
 Here are 4 common sources of malfunctioning igniters and how to fix them:

 1. The battery is dead or corroded